pallets/flask/docs/deploying/fastcgi.rst

     #!/usr/bin/python
     from flup.server.fcgi import WSGIServer
     from yourapplication import app

+    if __name__ == '__main__':
         WSGIServer(app).run()

-This is enough for Apache to work, however lighttpd and nginx need a socket to communicate with the FastCGI server.
+This is enough for Apache to work, however nginx and older versions of lighttpd need a socket to be explicitly passed to communicate with the FastCGI server.
 For that to work you need to pass the path to the socket to the :class:`~flup.server.fcgi.WSGIServer`::

     WSGIServer(application, bindAddress='/path/to/fcgi.sock').run()